maxime1992/my-dev.to/blog-posts/detect-unnecessary-renderings-of-dom-elements/detect-unnecessary-renderings-of-dom-elements.md

 # Intro

-Unnecessary repaints in a web app can have a critical impact on performances.
+Unnecessary repaints in a web app can have a critical impact on performance.

 While you may be developing it on a high end device, you may not even notice.
 But a user running it on a lower end device may definitely.